 And if they’re too young to ride a bike with pedals, buy them a balance bike.
 You could also give them a tricycle.
 But tricycles are no longer the automatic option they once were as a toddler’s first bike.

-There’s all kinds of styles when it comes to kids’ bikes.
+There are all kinds of styles when it comes to kids’ bikes.
 There are full-suspension mtb kids’ bikes, high-quality BMX kids’ bikes, and even kids’ road bikes.
 Check out kids’ bikes on Amazon.

 Types of Bicycles: Final Thoughts